7 Alternative March Madness Pools

 Catalina Fragoso-USA TODAY Sports.
 Pictured: Travis Ford

 Our staff has knocked its heads together to come up with seven frameworks for alternative March Madness pools.
-Just remember that these can all be tweaked and customized, particularly with the payout structure, to fit your pool participants and interests.
+They can all be tweaked and customized, particularly with the payout structure, to fit your pool participants and interests.

 You can even mix and match elements from several of these formats.
-Best of luck!
+If you have interesting alternative pools, let us know on Twitter and we’ll add them.

 This is like picking a typical bracket, but with one major difference — upsets are worth way more.

 You multiply the points earned in that round in a normal bracket and multiply it by that team’s seed.
-So No. 15 Montana knocking off Michigan would get you 15 points since you’d typically earn one point — No. 2 Michigan winning would get you two.
+So No. 15 Montana knocking off No. 2 Michigan would get you 15 points since you’d typically earn one point for a first-round win.
+No. 2 Michigan winning would get you two.

 It’s not really a fair scoring system based on the math, and it still makes sense to take higher seeds because of the escalating worth of points in each round.
 Taking all underdogs in the first round is a good way to lose.
-But it gives participants incentive to stray from the chalk.
+But it gives participants incentive to stray from the chalk, and getting a 10-seed to the Final Four can win you the pool even if you don’t pick the national champ correctly.

 - Pros: It incentives participants to take different teams and stray from favorites.

-- Cons: It’s not really a fair scoring system, and it still makes sense to take mostly favorites.
+- Cons: It’s not really a logical scoring system based on probabilities, and it still makes sense to take mostly favorites.

 - Pros: It’s perfect for those not interested in doing research but want to have a rooting interest.

-- Cons: You have no control over the teams and only have a rooting interest on a handful of games.
+- Cons: You have no control over the teams and only have a rooting interest on a handful of games, depending on how many people join the pool.

 - Pros: Every participant gets some top seeds, some realistic mid-majors and some longshots.
 It’s a good mix.